isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-soundproof-a-room-cheaply/index.md

 Weatherstripping is designed to prevent drafts and air leaks, but it can also come in handy if you want to block sound waves.
 There are many kinds of weather stripping for any budget but for the best results, you should use EPDM rubber since it has a lot of mass.
 Before you try it, make sure you are familiar with how weather stripping works and how to do it properly.
 The goal is to ensure all openings that could possibly let in sound are covered.

 So what do you do if you want to create a quiet environment in your home?
-Maybe you want to create a cinema experience in your living [room](https://pestpolicy.com/how-to-prep-a-room-for-paint/).
-Or maybe you want to make your new babys room more comfortable for her.
+Maybe you want to create a cinema experience in your living [room](https://pestpolicy.com/how-to-prep-a-room-for-paint/).Or maybe you want to make your new babys room more comfortable for her.
 Whatever your reasons are, soundproofing is the solution.
 Read Also: Noise Cancelling Headphones Under 50.

 ##  Conclusion